Credit: The Sex Pistols, April 1976. Credit: PT MADDEN

 Punk was a movement that shook the world in the late 1970s and changed culture forever.
 Its provocative, frenzied roots were in the New York underground, before it emerged triumphant, kicking and screaming at the top of the British pop charts, inspiring and appalling people in equal measure.

-At this event special guests join writers and cultural insiders Chris Sullivan and Stephen Colegrave, whose newly published Punk: the Last Word is a bold, unflinching chronicle of Punk not just as a mere music genre or fashion statement, but as a free-thinking, egalitarian, DIY attitude that continues to challenge norms and empower individuals to live authentically.
-Packed with original interviews with the era’s most iconic figures – Don Letts, Adam Ant, Siouxsie Sioux, Howard Devoto, Glen Matlock, Mick Jones, and many more – it is book is a vivid, firsthand account of punk’s rise and explosion.
+At this special event Chris Sullivan and Stephen Colegrave talk to writer and broadcaster Miranda Sawyer about their new book Punk: the Last Word, a bold, unflinching chronicle of Punk not just as a mere music genre or fashion statement, but as a free-thinking, egalitarian, DIY attitude that continues to challenge norms and empower individuals to live authentically.
+They are joined by special guests Paul Cook(The Sex Pistols), Marco Pirroni(Siouxsie and the Banshees, Adam and the Ants) and film director Julien Temple (The Great Rock 'n' Roll Swindle, Absolute Beginners, Glastonbury).

 Your support